Skip to content

 Tooltip — English Tooltip — Russian

 The collapsed bar lives at the bottom-right of the status bar; hover it for the full breakdown shown above.
 Want to keep it open?
-Click “⤢ Open panel” in the tooltip (or run “Claude Code Statusbar: Open usage panel”) to dock a live-updating panel that stays until you close it.
+Click “⤢ Open panel” in the tooltip (or run “Claude/Codex Statusbar: Open usage panel”) to dock a live-updating panel that stays until you close it.

 What it shows

-Compact status-bar line (click to refresh) — when the real quota is available it shows tariff only, per window:
+Compact status-bar line (click to refresh) — when the real quota is available it shows the tariff per window, then the context-window fill:

-When the quota channel is off/unavailable it falls back to the always-accurate local number: $(pulse) eff 4.7M.
+When the quota channel is off/unavailable it falls back to the local token-equivalent number: $(pulse) eff 4.7M.

 Hover for the full breakdown (tooltip):